Blockstream/docs/green/getting-started/setup.rst

 breaks, the PIN is entered incorrectly, etc), they suddenly lose access to their their coins.

-.. tip:: Take extra-care to safely note and store your 24-words mnemonic Please take this process very seriously, and give it the time and attention that it needs.
+Take extra-care to safely note and store your 24-words mnemonic.
+Please take this process very seriously, and give it the time and attention that it needs.

 ---